opensearch-project/documentation-website/_dashboards/management/data-sources.md

     After you have entered the appropriate details in all of the required fields, the **Test connection** and **Create data source** buttons become active.
 You can select **Test connection** to confirm that the connection is valid.

-4. Select **Create data source** to save your settings.
+3. Select **Create data source** to save your settings.
 The connection is created.
 The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.

-5. Delete the data source connection by selecting the check box to the left of the title and then choosing **Delete 1 connection**.
+4. To delete the data source connection, select the check box to the left of the title and then choose **Delete 1 connection**.
 Selecting multiple check boxes for multiple connections is supported.

 ## Connecting multiple or external data sources